-"Pictorial, graphic, and sculptural works" include twodimensional and three-dimensional works of fine, graphic, and applied art, photographs, prints and art reproductions, maps, globes, charts, diagrams, models, and technical drawings, including architectural plans.
-Such works shall include works of
+• "Pictorial, graphic, and sculptural works" include twodimensional and three-dimensional works of fine, graphic, and applied art, photographs, prints and art reproductions, maps,

 Salt cellar by Benvenuto Cellini.

 The Cellini Salt Cellar, worth an estimated \$60 million, was stolen in 2003 from the Kunsthistorisches Museum in Vienna and recovered in 2006 after the thief was identified.